-Creating a revenue forecast allows companies to plan for future projects, hiring, purchasing of a building, and more.
-It isn’t enough to slap together any ‘ol forecast.
-Companies that can forecast accurately will have a heads up on their competition.
+Creating a revenue forecast allows companies to plan for future projects, increase hiring, budget for purchasing commercial property, introduce new products, manage future cash expenses, and more.
+Companies that can forecast accurately tend to have a notable advantage over their competition.

-If a company has fairly stable revenue and a consistent growth rate, it can use the simple straight-line forecasting method.
-This method takes the product of the last quarter’s revenue and growth rate to determine next quarter’s revenue.
+There are a variety of revenue forecasting methods.
+If your company has relatively stable revenue and a consistent growth rate, you can use the simple direct method of forecasting.
+This method takes the product of the last quarter’s revenue and growth rate to determine the next quarter’s revenue as well as average revenue growth.
 Here’s what it looks like:

 - Q1 Revenue: $500,000 Q1 Growth rate: 2.1%

 - Q2 Revenue: $515,000 Q2 Growth rate: 2.9%